Boettcher Center West, 2050 E. Iliff Ave. Denver, CO 80208

 Goetz, A. R., Szyliowicz, J. S., & Dempsey, P. S. (1997).
 Denver International Airport: Lessons Learned.
 Denver International Airport: Lessons Learned.
 New York, US: McGraw-Hill.

 Goetz, A. R., & Dempsey, P. S. (1996).
 Airline Deregulation and Laissez-Faire Mythology (Japanese Language Edition).
 Airline Deregulation and Laissez-Faire Mythology.
 Westport,CT: Greenwood Press.

 Goetz, A. R. (2015).
-Transport investment and smart growth planning: Travel behavior and land use impacts of rail transit and transit-oriented development in Denver, Colorado, USA.
+Transport investment and smart growth planning: Travel behavior and land use impacts of rail transit.
 International Geographical Union Regional Conference.
 Moscow, Russia: International Geographical Union.